DFIRnotes/dfirnotes.github.io/_posts/2018-08-02-debugattackdefence.md

 author: adricnet
 ---

-# Debugging for Attack and Defence: Learning to Attack
+Debugging for Attack and Defence: Learning to Attack, a brownbag in the 2018 series.

 This is lightly formatted raw slides text.
 PDF of slides: http://dfirfiles.net/myslides/